 The road to the starting point led through one of the most stunning mountain landscapes I have ever seen.
-On the way we passed by a herd of guanacos and a waterfall with a rainbow above it.
+On the way, we passed by a herd of guanacos and a waterfall with a rainbow above it.

-Then again we crossed some wooden bridges of a poor construction.
-We passed by a couple of waterfalls.
-We crossed a black forest and finally we got to a steep slope full of huge rocks.
-In addition it was an hour of the most difficult climbing of this trek.
+After a short rest, we crossed some wooden bridges of poor construction.
+We saw few waterfalls, passed a black forest and finally, we got to a steep slope full of huge rocks.
+Besides, it was an hour of the most challenging climbing of this trek.

-Once you are in Torres del Paine you should also visit the glacial Perito Moreno in Argentina.
+Once you are in Torres del Paine, you should also visit the glacial Perito Moreno in Argentina.
 You can read about it HERE